hermit-os/kernel/README.md

    To change the default behavior, the environment variable `HERMIT_ISLE` is used to specify the (memory) location of the isle, while the environment variable `HERMIT_CPUS` is used to specify the cores.
    For instance, `HERMIT_ISLE=1 HERMIT_CPUS="3-5" /hermit/usr/tests/hello` starts a HelloWorld demo on the HermitCore isle 1, which uses the cores 3 to 5.
    The output messages are forwarded to the Linux proxy and printed on the Linux system.
-6. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`.
+8. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`.
-7. There is a virtual IP device for the communication between the HermitCore isles and the Linux system (see output of `ifconfig`).
+9. There is a virtual IP device for the communication between the HermitCore isles and the Linux system (see output of `ifconfig`).
    Per default, the Linux system has the IP address `192.168.28.1`.
    The HermitCore isles starts with the IP address `192.168.28.2` for isle 0 and is increased by one for every isle.
-8. More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.
+10. More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.

 ## Building and testing HermitCore as multi-kernel on a real machine

 *Note*: to launch HermitCore applications, root privileges are required.

 1. In principle you have to follow the tutorial above.
-   After the configuration and building of the cross-compilers (Step 3 in the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine)), a modified Linux kernel has to be installed.
+   After the configuration, building of the cross-compilers and all example application (Step 5 in the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine)), a modified Linux kernel has to be installed.
    Please clone the repository with the [modified Linux kernel](https://github.com/RWTH-OS/linux).
    Afterwards switch to the branch `hermit` for a relative new vanilla kernel or to `centos`, which is compatible to the current CentOS 7 kernel.
    Configure the kernel with `make menuconfig` for your system.